Go to Frequently Asked Questions for UBPR, Call Report, or Public Accounts

 o How frequently is UBPR data updated?

-o When will UBPR bank data for the most recent quarter become available?
+o When will UBPR data for the most recent quarter become available?

-o When will UBPR Peer Group data for the most recent quarter become available?
+o When will UBPR Peer Group data, Peer Group distribution, and State Average Reports for the most recent quarter become available?

 o How are Peer Groups defined?